i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/modules/management/contacts.md

 application.
 External persons, usually associated with contracts, are known to i-Vertix ITAM as *Contacts*.

-A contact is characterized by usual identity informations as well as title, phone number, mail address...
+A contact is characterized by usual identity information as well as title, phone number, mail address...
 Defining a list of contact types allows to sort contacts by types.
 It is also possible to export a contact in vCard format.